 When Is It Time to Consider Memory Care?

-Recognizing the right time to transition to memory care can be challenging.
+Recognizing the right time to transition to memory care (typically from assisted living care) can be challenging.
 While each situation is unique, there are several signs that memory care may be the best next step:

 Diagnosed with Dementia